sanjeevai/PyTorchImageClassifier/README.md

     return np_
 ```

-To check my work, the function below converts a PyTorch tensor and displays it in the notebook.
+To check our work, the function below converts a PyTorch tensor and displays it in the notebook.
 If `process_image` function works, running the output through this function should return the original image (except for the cropped out portions).

 ```python
 def imshow(image, ax=None, title=None):